kootepe/ac_dash_app/docs/instructions.md

 ### Initiate fluxes

 Select your instrument and meteo source from the dropdowns and then specify a range to calculate fluxes from.
+If you just added your gas and meteo data, refresh the page and they should appear in the dropdowns.

 Accepts ISO8601 dates eg. YYYY-MM-DD, YYYY-MM-DD HH:MM:SS etc.